Benjamin-Etheredge/mlp-mixer-keras/README.md

 <img align='center' src='mlp-mixer.png'>

 This is a simple keras implementation of MLP-Mixer.
-MLP-Mixer is an (mostly) all dense layer approach to vision like tasks.
+MLP-Mixer is an almost exclusivly multi-layer perceptions approach to vision like tasks.
 ## Install
 ```bash
 $ pip install mlp-mixer-keras